paulschick/meteorite-tracker/notes/final-stretch/01-application-styling.md

 I want a background color on the card heading -> will have to do with custom scss

 - Added template pages for all of the meteorite components & page.
+- Added BEM classes to meteorite-display component template, made equivalent changes to main scss file (will all be in partials)

+**QUICK NOTE** changes are being made in main scss files right now.
+Will be moved to partials after initial class changes are made throughout the application.